-This policy applies to all teaching and non-teaching staff at Example School, including education support staff, casual relief teachers and visiting teachers.
+This policy applies to all teaching and non-teaching staff at Katunga Primary School, including education support staff, casual relief teachers and visiting teachers.

 School staff are responsible for following reasonable and lawful instructions from the principal, including instructions to provide supervision to students at specific dates, time and places.